shopmonkeyus/eds/README.md

 ## Running the Server

+> [!IMPORTANT]
+> The server should be created using HQ.
+If you do not have access to HQ or the EDS capabilities within HQ, please contact your account team for further assistance.
+Running the server outside of HQ is not recommended.

 Running the server will start a process which will connect to the Shopmonkey system and stream change data capture (CDC) records in JSON format to the server which will forward them intelligently to the driver for specific handling.
 The Server will automatically handle logging, crash detection and sending health reports back to Shopmonkey for monitoring.

 When the server is started for the first time, it will create a subscription on the Shopmonkey system to register interest in your real-time CDC changes.
 However, if the server is shutdown after more than 7 days, the subscription will be expired and any pending data will be lost.
 In this case, you will have to re-import your data and start streaming again.